Terahertz radiation: Artificial

-As of 2012, viable sources of terahertz radiation are the gyrotron, the backward wave oscillator ("BWO"), the organic gas far infrared laser, Schottky diode multipliers, varactor (varicap) multipliers, quantum cascade laser, the free electron laser, synchrotron light sources, photomixing sources, single-cycle or pulsed sources used in terahertz time domain spectroscopy such as photoconductive, surface field, photo-Dember and optical rectification emitters, and electronic oscillators based on resonant tunneling diodes have been shown to operate up to 700 GHz.
+As of 2012, viable sources of terahertz radiation are the gyrotron, the backward wave oscillator ("BWO"), the molecule gas far-infrared laser, Schottky-diode multipliers, varactor (varicap) multipliers, quantum-cascade laser, the free-electron laser, synchrotron light sources, photomixing sources, single-cycle or pulsed sources used in terahertz time-domain spectroscopy such as photoconductive, surface field, photo-Dember and optical rectification emitters, and electronic oscillators based on resonant tunneling diodes have been shown to operate up to 1.98 THz.
+To the right, image of Dendrimer Dipole Excitation (DDE) Mechanism for broadband 30THz emitter used for sub-nanometer 3D Imaging and Spectroscopy.

 There have also been solid-state sources of millimeter and submillimeter waves for many years.
-AB Millimeter in Paris, for instance, produces a system that covers the entire range from 8 GHz to 1000 GHz with solid state sources and detectors.
+AB Millimeter in Paris, for instance, produces a system that covers the entire range from 8 GHz to 1,000 GHz with solid state sources and detectors.
 Nowadays, most time-domain work is done via ultrafast lasers.

 In mid-2007, scientists at the U.S. Department of Energy's Argonne National Laboratory, along with collaborators in Turkey and Japan, announced the creation of a compact device that could lead to portable, battery-operated terahertz radiation sources.
 The device uses high-temperature superconducting crystals, grown at the University of Tsukuba in Japan.
 These crystals comprise stacks of Josephson junctions, which exhibit a property known as the Josephson effect: when external voltage is applied, alternating current flows across the junctions at a frequency proportional to the voltage.
 This alternating current induces an electromagnetic field.
 A small voltage (around two millivolts per junction) can induce frequencies in the terahertz range.

 In 2008, engineers at Harvard University achieved room temperature emission of several hundred nanowatts of coherent terahertz radiation using a semiconductor source.
 THz radiation was generated by nonlinear mixing of two modes in a mid-infrared quantum cascade laser.
 Previous sources had required cryogenic cooling, which greatly limited their use in everyday applications.

 In 2009, it was discovered that the act of unpeeling adhesive tape generates non-polarized terahertz radiation, with a narrow peak at 2 THz and a broader peak at 18 THz.
 The mechanism of its creation is tribocharging of the adhesive tape and subsequent discharge; this was hypothesized to involve bremsstrahlung with absorption or energy density focusing during dielectric breakdown of a gas.

 In 2013, researchers at Georgia Institute of Technology's Broadband Wireless Networking Laboratory and the Polytechnic University of Catalonia developed a method to create a graphene antenna: an antenna that would be shaped into graphene strips from 10 to 100 nanometers wide and one micrometer long.
 Such an antenna could be used to emit radio waves in the terahertz frequency range.